mjpost/bibsearch/README.md

     bibsearch arxiv vaswani attention is all you need

-Add the results to your database:
+Add the results of an arXiv search to your database:

     bibsearch arxiv vaswani attention is all you need -a

-Open the PDF:

-    bibsearch open

 Get the key to use with `\cite`: